Info: 4 Filter, 5 Stage Water Purification System

 Extras, Replacement Schedule, and Installation Requirements

-CottagePure comes complete with 7 extra filters (10 in total), two 5 foot lengths of 1/4" BPA-free linear low density polyethylene tubing (LLDPE), a brushed nickel ceramic disk faucet with a quick connect attached for easy connection to the water output tubing, and a filter wrench.
-How long these filters will last will vary depending on the particulate and contaminant levels in the source water; however, the system should provide one summer season or more of use before additional filters are required.
-An annual filter kit includes four 30 micron filters, four 1 micron filters, two 0.5 micron 2 stage filters, and a replacement UV-C lamp.
+CottagePure comes complete with 1 extra filter (so has 4 in total); two 5 foot lengths of 1/4" BPA-free linear low density polyethylene tubing (LLDPE); a ceramic disk faucet with a brushed nickel exterior and a quick connect attached for easy connection to the water output tubing; and a filter wrench.
+How long these filters will last will vary depending on the particulate and contaminant levels in the source water; however, the system should provide one full summer season of use before additional filters are required.

 Replacement filters can be bought as individual replacement water filters or as part of an Annual Water Filter Replacement Kit.
 For detailed information on how to install them, please download the Cottage Pure water system Installation Guide.[PDF]